![]() |

 Mile.

 At its peak, the NEI highway system comprised 35 distinct routes, including suffixed alternate alignments, with its longest being NEI 1 stretching from New York City through Providence, RI, Boston, MA, and Bangor, ME to Calais, ME for a length of 617 miles.
 However, within just four years, the US highway system (q.v.) would be inaugurated and upon its legislative birth in 1926, the New England Interstate system was scrapped.
 Many of the NEI highway alignments were merged into the new US highway system, but had to be re-numbered as the numbering systems were not in general compatible; the only one that kept its designation was multi-state NEI 1, most of which became US 1 (and portions later US 1A).
 Of those that did not become US highway, many reverted to state highway instead and as such continue to carry their original numbers to this day.
-This excellent page lists all of the routes in the system that once existed.

 New England Interstate routes appear in Roadgap with the prefix NEI.